Analytic solution to the dynamical friction acting on circularly moving perturbers: Applications

 The real and imaginary parts of $I(\mach)$ are displayed in Fig.~\ref{fig:IM}.
-Our theoretical prediction (solid curves) is compared to the DF extracted from numerical schemes implementing the LW-based approach discussed in \S\ref{sec:Green}: triangles is data from \cite{kim/etal:2007}, circles indicate our own simulation results (see Appendix \S\ref{sec:simulation} for details).
+Our theoretical prediction (solid curves) is compared to the DF extracted from numerical schemes implementing the LW-based approach discussed in \S\ref{sec:Green}: triangles is data from \cite{kim/etal:2007}, circles indicate our own simulation results (see Appendix \S\ref{app:simulation} for details).
 For $\Re(I)$, the agreement between theory and simulations is excellent, which demonstrates that the latter have converged.
-For $\Im(I)$ however, the simulation results disagree with our theoretical expectation (and, therefore, violate the Kramers-Kronig relations) for $\mach>1$, which is unsurprising given the singular nature of the LW potentials.
-This lack of numerical convergence in the tangential DF manifests itself as a spurious, not necessary logarithmic dependence on the numerical resolution.
-The actual, physical DF described by our theoretical expression is finite and free from any Coulomb logarithm.
+For $\Im(I)$ however, the numerical data depends on the actual resolution of the simulations which the Coulomb divergence is sensitive to.
+Truncating the series expansion (\ref{eq:IM}) at multipole $\ell_\text{max}=12$ and 500 yields a reasonable fit to the two sets of simulations.
+The inferred values of $\ell_\text{max}$ are broadly consistent with the naive scaling $\ell_\text{max} \sim \pi/(r_\text{min}/r_0)$, where the resolution is $r_\text{min}/r_0=0.1$ and $\simeq 7\times 10^{-3}$ in \cite{kim/etal:2007} and in our simulations, respectively.

+While there is a short-distance (ultraviolet) divergence in the supersonic case, there is no long-distance (infrared) divergence at all in the circular case.
 To understand this, observe that the denominator of Eq.~(\ref{eq:amplitudegassteady}) saturates for $z\lesssim m_2\mach$, i.e. $k\lesssim m_2/c_sT$ where $T$ is the orbital period, so that the integrand always vanishes in the limit $z\to 0$.
 In plain words, long-wavelength fluctuations do not contribute to the DF because they appear homogeneous to the circular perturber (the density pattern repeats itself on scales $\gtrsim c_s T$).
 This removes any long-distance (infrared) divergence.
-Conversely, the decaying, oscillatory behavior of the radial waves $j_\ell$ regularizes the integrand for $z\gtrsim\ell$.
-This originates from the fact that $|\vr_p|\equiv r_0$ is bounded owing to the circular motion.
-Consequently, there is no short-distance (ultraviolet) divergence.
-This should be contrasted to the linear motion result \cite{ostriker:1999}, which exhibits a genuine Coulomb logarithm in the supersonic regime.

 Turning to the finite time perturbation, we have $h(t-\tau)=0$ for $\tau > t$.
 Consequently, the integral over the variable $\tau$ reduces to

 As a result, the scattering amplitude is the sum $S_{l,l-1}^{\text{ftp},m_2} = S_{l,l-1}^{\text{sty},m_2}(\mach)+S_{l,l-1}^{\text{tra},m_2}\!(\mach,t)$, in which the transient contribution is the limit $\epsilon\to 0^+$ of